Multi-Scalar Production At Large Center-Of-Mass Energy: Introduction

 where $\PP$ is the Altarelli-Parisi (AP) splitting function and $z$ is the energy fraction carried by the daughter particle.

-We will find the AP function and SF for the cubic theory in four and six spacetime dimensions; and for the quartic theory, broken and un-broken, in four dimensions.
+We will find the AP function and the Sudakov factor for the cubic theory in four and six spacetime dimensions, and for the quartic theory in four dimensions.
 We will then use these to write a JGF for these theories and use it to find the jet rates.

-Given that the previous calculation is relevant to fixed angle between particles and for particles carrying small amount of energies, our result is not in one to one correspondence with the perturbative calculation that leads to the factorial growth.
-However, our result does not show any sign of the factorial growth in the relativistic limit, while if we believe that the factorial growth should become physical in one point of phase-space, there is no reason to believe that it would not happen in other regions.
+To do so it is insuring and instructive to check that the IR divergences cancel.

-In section~\ref{sec:reviewpert}, we briefly review the perturbative and semi-classical/non-perturbative methods that had been used in the past in regards to multi-scalar cross-sections.
+In section~\ref{sec:reviewpert}, we briefly review the perturbative and semi-classical/non-perturbative methods that had been used in the past in regards to multi-scalar cross sections.
 We also review the phenomenology of the Higgsplosion, where it is claimed that the multi-Higgs production become unsuppressed due to the factorial growth and observable in the future colliders.
-In section~\ref{sec:jetGF}, we discuss the jet generating function method and apply it to the scalar theories in six and four spacetime dimensions.
-In section~\ref{sec:offsh} we plot the most likely number of final particles in the quartic and cubic theories in the process off-shell $\phi^*\to n\phi$, and in section~\ref{sec:fixorder} we compare to fix-order numerical calculation.
+In section~\ref{sec:jetGF}, we discuss the jet generating function method and apply it to the scalar theories in sections~\ref{sec:phi36D}, \ref{sec:phi44D}, and \ref{sec:phi34D} for $\phi^3_{6D}$, $\phi^4_{4D}$, and $\phi^3_{4D}$, respectively.
+In section~\ref{sec:offsh}, we apply our results to the process $\phi^*(\text{off-shell})\to n\phi$.
+The discussion and conclusion is presented in section~\ref{sec:conclusion}.